ioprotium/sarch/README.md

 No. SARCH was made to be as simple as possible.
 I didn't put much effort on the client and the authentication is addressed by Firebase SDK.
 For this app to be production ready we should:

-- **Real Time Updates:** As we are making use of Firebase Realtime DB we should take advantage of the SDK to provide real time data updates on the client.
 - **Audit security:** SARCH uses **helmet** default config and rate limit is set at 100 request per every 5 minutes.
 We should check and research for all the security threats for our current tech stack before deploy it to production environments.
 - **Check users accounts:** The firebase auth is configured to accept users with only an email and password.
-We should check if those users verified their accounts in order to grant access to them.
-We should change the auth support to another providers like Google, Facebook or Twitter.
+We should check if those users verified their accounts in order to grant them access to our API.
+We should change the auth config to support others providers like Google, Facebook or Twitter signin.
 That could work as another security layer forcing users to get a valid account in other platforms.
-We could also add a catpcha to the login view.
+We could also add a catpcha to the sign in/log in view.
 - **Service Logs:** we should check all possible unhandled exceptions in the node process as we add more endpoints to our API.
 The logs are defined as TAG based.
-Each log message must provide a context and all the info needed for debugging.
+Each log message must provide a context and all the info needed for debugging (function arguments, function name, etc).
-- **Detach Client APP:** Client app should be placed in other project and this project should only serve the API resources.
-The build script should only care about the service.
-To keep things simple the client app is a subproject.
+- **Detach Client APP:** Client app should be placed in other project.
+It could be a git submodule or subtree or completely external to the service.
+In this repo our client is placed in a subfolder to keep thing simple.
-- **Strategy Pattern for DB providers:** This project was developed to use **Firebase Realtime DB** but we should add one more layer to allow us to change the DB provider if it is needed.
+- **Strategy Pattern for DB providers:** This project was developed to use **Firebase Realtime DB** but we could add one more layer to manage different data source providers if it is needed.
 - **Reducing server load and response time:** we should apply compression on the responses.
-We should also apply conditional and cache headers.
+We should also apply conditional gets and cache headers.
-- **Implement GraphQL over Firebase Realtime DB or other db providers implemented:** as our API model grows we could implement GraphQL.
+- **Implement GraphQL:** as our API model grows we could implement GraphQL to reduce the response size.
+So user can get only the data they need.
 - **Implement Git Flow:** SARCH uses only a **development** branch.
 I did this entire project alone so I worked only on development.
 We should implement git flow for feature/release development and configure Git to merge **development** branch on **master** only if test are passed.
 - **Docker:** this project has an initial Docker config but no image was build.
-Getting a container for our app could help us to make deployment in many cloud services that supports docker images.
+Getting a container for our app could help us to make deployments in many cloud services that supports docker containers.
 - **Improve Service Oriented Architecture Development**: To improve the development experience of this project we could implement a framework to help us with the architecture and OpenApi definitions.
 [Tsoa](https://github.com/lukeautry/tsoa) looks promising.
 - **PWA Support for Client app:** A really nice feature to have for API client web apps.

 ### MISC

-To configure and CircleCI you only have to get a free CircleCI account and fork this project.
+To configure Heroku and CircleCI you only have to get a **free** CircleCI account and fork this project.
 Same for Heroku deployments.

 **Note:** you will have to configure the needed environment variables in both services.
-**Note:** use [ci skip] directive if there is no need to run CI
+**Note:** use [ci skip] directive if there is no need to run CI.

 ### Suggestions?

-Feel free to send a PR
+Feel free to send a PR or submit an issue.

 ### LICENSE